julienetie/wavefront_v3/readme.md

 - Lifecycles can easily be managed by state managemnt or via MutationObserver.
 - Wavefront's UI pattern separates semantic presentation from logic.
 - No vendor plugins, no special syntax, no eco-system.
-- Wavefront is a pseudo-functional library without any reliance on [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) or [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) so you can authentically build application logic in your style of choice.
+- Wavefront is not dependent on the use of: [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) or JSX.
+There are no dependencies.

 ### Browser Support
 ###### Supported browsers: